andy0000-droid/Quantum/README.md

 # Quantum
-## use qiskit module to implement quantum circuit
+## Study quantum circuit and how to implement with code